 It’s also a frequent figure mainly used to transmit radio frequency signals and wireless communication.
-Broadcasting and military have ample support from RG316 coax cables.
+Broadcasting and the military have ample support from RG316 coax cables.

 Further, these cables are a fixture in high-frequency interconnections between PCB in telecommunications equipment.
 That makes the cable an excellent choice for applications that demand good performance and stability, especially in high-temperature environments.

-Also, if you’re in a challenging environment battling with minimal installation space, the RG316 is the ideal cable for you.
+Also, if you’re in a challenging environment battling minimal installation space, the RG316 is the ideal cable for you.